Kyra Sedgwick: Career

-In 2017, Sedgwick directed Story of a Girl, a television film based on the 2007 novel of the same name by Sara Zarr.
-The film marked Sedgwick's directorial debut.
-It starred Sedgwick's husband Kevin Bacon; her daughter Sosie Bacon; and others.
-Story of a Girl aired on the Lifetime network.
+Sedgwick produced the television series Proof for TNT.
+The show debuted in 2015 and aired for one season.
+In 2017, Sedgwick made her directorial debut with Story of a Girl, a television film based on the 2007 novel of the same name by Sara Zarr.
+It starred Sedgwick's husband Kevin Bacon and her daughter Sosie Bacon, and aired on the Lifetime network.

 Sedgwick portrayed the character of Madeline Wuntch in the comedy series Brooklyn Nine-Nine.
 She also played the lead role of Jean Raines in the comedy pilot My Village, written by Kari Lizer.
 My Village was approved by ABC and re-titled Call Your Mother on May 21, 2020, for the 2020–2021 television season.

 In 2023, Sedgwick played the role of Aunt Julia in season 2 of the drama series The Summer I Turned Pretty.